Variational Bayes In Private Settings (VIPS): Variational Bayes In Private Settings (VIPS) for the CE family

-Observe that iteration $t$ of our algorithm subsamples a $\nu$ fraction of the dataset, computes a gradient based on this subsample, and perturbs it using the Gaussian mechanism with variance $\sigma^2 I_d$.
+Observe that iteration $t$ of our algorithm subsamples a $\nu$ fraction of the dataset, computes the sufficient statistics based on this subsample, and perturbs it using the Gaussian mechanism with variance $\sigma^2 I_d$.
 To simplify the privacy calculations, we assume that each example in the dataset is included in a minibatch according to an independent coin flip with probability $\nu$.
-This differs slightly from the standard approach for stochastic gradient methods, in which a fixed minibatch size $S$ is typically used in each iteration.
+This differs slightly from the standard assumption for stochastic learning algorithms (e.g., stochastic gradient descent), in which a fixed minibatch size $S$ is typically used in each iteration.
 However, following \citet{2016arXiv160700133A}, for simplicity of analysis, we will also assume that the instances are included independently with probability $\nu = \frac{S}{N}$; and for ease of implementation, we will use minibatches with fixed size $S$ in our experiments.

 From Proposition 1.6 in~\cite{zCDP16} along with simple algebra, the log moment function of the Gaussian Mechanism $\mc{M}$ applied to a query with $L_2$-sensitivity $\Delta$ is $\alpha_{\mc{M}}(\lambda) = \frac{\lambda (\lambda + 1) \Delta^2}{2 \sigma^2}$.
 To compute the log moment function for the subsampled Gaussian Mechanism, we follow~\cite{2016arXiv160700133A}.
 Let $\beta_0$ and $\beta_1$ be the densities $\mc{N}(0, (\sigma/\Delta)^2)$ and $\mc{N}(1, (\sigma/\Delta)^2)$, and let $\beta = (1 - \nu) \beta_0 + \nu \beta_1$ be the mixture density; then, the log moment function at $\lambda$ is $\max \log (E_1, E_2)$ where $E_1 = \bbE_{z \sim \beta_0} [ (\beta_0(z)/\beta(z))^{\lambda}]$ and $E_2 = \bbE_{z \sim \beta} [ (\beta(z)/\beta_0(z))^{\lambda}]$. $E_1$ and $E_2$ can be numerically calculated for any $\lambda$, and we maintain the log moments over a grid of $\lambda$ values.